Iran's Rouhani eyes rebuilding relations with United States

 "REMOVING DOUBTS"

-Iranian officials subsequently emphasised the call was to support a diplomatic resolution of Iran's nuclear programme and did not concern direct bilateral ties.
+Iranian officials subsequently emphasized the call was to support a diplomatic resolution of Iran's nuclear program and did not concern direct bilateral ties.
 Two months later Iran and world powers signed an interim deal to curb part of Iran's nuclear activities in return for some sanctions relief.

 Rouhani, a former nuclear negotiator, said he was doing whatever he could to end tensions over Tehran's nuclear activities, which have raised concerns in the West that Iran is seeking to develop an atomic weapons capability.
 Iranian officials have repeatedly denied such suggestions.